Kampi/ESP32-SIM70XX/README.md

 - Go back to the `Demo` menu and enable the demos for the selected submodules.
 - Run `make` to compile the demo

+### File System

+This demo is writing data into a file.
+Then the data from the file is read and the file gets renamed and the original file will be deleted.

+- Run `make menuconfig`
+- Open the menu `Demo` -> `File System`
+- Select `Enable the File System demo`
+- Run `make`
+- Execute the demo application

+### E-Mail

+This demo is sending a E-mail to the given recipient.
+At next all E-Mails from the inbox are read and then deleted.

+- Run `make menuconfig`
+- Open the menu `Demo` -> `E-Mail`
+- Select `Enable the E-Mail demo`
+- Fill in the required informations
+- Run `make`
+- Execute the demo application

+> **Warning**
+> Please make sure that the inbox doesn´t contain any important E-Mails!

+> **Warning**
+> Depending on your e-mail service you have to enable SSL too!

 ### NTP

 #### Configure the NTP project

+This demo demo is fetching the time from the given NTP server.
+After fetching the time the demo ends.

 - Run `make menuconfig`
 - Open the menu `Demo` -> `NTP`